elixir-geolix/geolix/README.md

 returning `nil` if the ip was not found.
 Using `Geolix.lookup/2` will only return the information in the given database.

+The queried ip will be included in every non-nil result returned.

 If you are curious on how long a lookup of an IP takes, you can simply measure it using the erlang :timer module: